Muthukaruppan-V/Path-Planning-Simulation-of-a-Quadcopter-in-ROS-using-Ardupilot-and-PX4-framework/README.md

-🌾 Drone-Based Agricultural Automation Using ROS2 + Gazebo + PX4
-This project focuses on designing and simulating drones for advanced agricultural applications, developed during my internship at NIT Calicut under the guidance of Dr. Gangadhara Kiran Kumar.
+This project focuses on designing and simulating drones for advanced agricultural applications, developed during my internship.

 🚀 Overview
 This repository demonstrates the integration of ROS2, PX4, and Gazebo to simulate intelligent drone systems for: